carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/02_preprocessing_data/README.md

 Overall, this command takes paired-end gzipped FASTQ data, demultiplexes reads into individual samples based on inline barcodes, performs cleaning and quality filtering, attempts to rescue slightly imperfect reads, and outputs high-quality, sample-specific read files to the designated directory.

 #### Step 3.
 Remove PCR duplicates
-Many restriction-enzyme based procedures entail a PCR step within thier protocol, which may cause several biases and errors in downstream analyses (a common error due to PCR duplicates is heterozygotes to turn up as homozygotes).
-When your restriction-enzyme based protocol includes random shearing of digested DNA (traditional RADseq) PCR duplicates can be removed.
-Revise Andrews et al. (2016) and Davey et al. (2011) for a nice overview which protocols allow PCR duplicates to be removed.
-We here use the 'clone-filter' function embeeded within Stacks to remove PCR duplicates.
+Many restriction enzyme–based protocols include a PCR amplification step, which can introduce biases and errors in downstream analyses.
+A common issue associated with PCR duplicates is the miscalling of heterozygotes as homozygotes during SNP detection.
+In protocols that incorporate random shearing of digested DNA (such as traditional RADseq), it is possible to identify and remove PCR duplicates.
+For a detailed overview of which protocols allow duplicate removal and which do not, see Andrews et al. (2016) and Davey et al. (2011).
+To remove PCR duplicates we use the clone_filter function implemented in the STACKS software package.
 ```bash
 clone_filter -1 ./Sample1_ACACGACA-ACAGTG.1.fq.gz -2 ./Sample1_ACACGACA-ACAGTG.2.fq.gz -o ../dedup -i gzfastq -y gzfastq
 ```